MangoAutomation/script-examples/create_event_detectors/Event-detector-handlers_to_link/README.md

 # Prerequisites

 For each script to work, a comma separated values (*.csv) file is required in the Mango file store, as well as the script.
-The csv input files are created by running an SQL query and then manually edited by the user to set the required information.
+The csv input files are created by running an SQL query and then reviewed & edited by the user to confirm information is correct.

 # General usage steps